Top 20 Colorful Festivals of Rajasthan

 15. Gangaur Festival

-These idols are worshipped by unmarried girls also for good husband.
-Despite this, procession,dances, songs, cultural events and Gangaur fairs are the features that allure tourists from all around the world.
+These idols are also worshipped by unmarried girls for a good husband.
+Despite this, procession, dances, songs, cultural events, and Gangaur fairs are the features that allure tourists from all around the world.

 16. Braj Festival